20 of the most inspiring retro and vintage illustrators

 In the meantime, grab a cuppa, kick back and be inspired by this vibrant snapshot of the most exciting retro and vintage illustrators out there – some of whom used our brushes in their work...

 Crafting authentic retro and vintage illustrations is all about using the right tools.
-Whether your work in Photoshop or Illustrator, we’ve got the perfect brushes to help – whatever era you want to recreate.
+Whether your work in Photoshop, Illustrator or Procreate we've got brushes for you.

 Talented Brisbane-based illustrator Adam Nickel is influenced by mid-century era design.
 His striking artwork features quirky characters, tactile textures and vintage color palettes – not to be missed if you’re interested in retro imagery.